jsqribe/GOA-Revamped-Skills/README.md

 # 3.)
 Bot will upload a link of the built game for you to download.

 # 4.)
 Download and run locally to test changes.

+##TODO Get the dmb to run in test mode if running locally